Rosalia-Mwidege/Codepath-Prework/README.md

 Describe any challenges encountered while building the app.

-Using Xcode and github for the first time was quite challenging but I understood how to use it through the videos.
+Using Xcode and Github for the first time was quite challenging but I understood how to use it through the videos.

 ## License